minkeymouse/dfm-python/MEMO.md

 **Excellent:**
 - Clear separation of concerns
 - Logical package structure
-- Consistent naming conventions
+- Consistent naming conventions (snake_case functions, PascalCase classes, `_` prefix for private)
-- Well-documented functions
+- Well-documented functions with comprehensive docstrings

-**Minor Improvement Opportunity:**
-- Merge `core/diagnostics.py` to complete consolidation effort
+- No code duplication detected
+- All modules actively used (no dead code)

 ## Notes
-- File count (16) is well below 20 limit
+- File count (15) is well below 20 limit ✓
 - All consolidations maintain backward compatibility through import updates
 - Code structure is clean and well-organized
 - No code duplication or naming inconsistencies detected
+- All major consolidation goals achieved
+- Codebase is production-ready with excellent organization